Van Andel Institute’s Genomics Core provides a comprehensive suite of genomics services to investigators at the Institute and beyond.

 Digital droplet PCR

-Much like real-time PCR, digital droplet is used to study gene expression but has the added ability to partition samples on a large scale while also requiring less sample volume.
+Much like real-time PCR, the digital droplet is used to study gene expression but has the added ability to partition samples on a large scale while also requiring less sample volume.

 HOW TO REQUEST SERVICES

 Prior to requesting genomics services, please review the appropriate submission policies found here.
 All requests should be submitted via email to [email protected] along with the completed, requisite form, which may be found below.
 Core staff will add the service request to CrossLab.